Brian Keith Jackson: Awards

 Jackson's first novel was completed with a fellowship from Art Matters Foundation and it won the American Library Association Black Caucus' First Fiction Award.
 He won a fellowship from the Millay Colony of the Arts.

 Personal life

+Jackson is openly gay.
 When Jackson moved to New York he was a model for ACT UP.

 Jackson has spent extensive time traveling the world.
 He has visited over forty-eight states and twenty-five countries, inspired by the idea that his brown skin might blend in better in other countries than in America, with its racially tumultuous past.
 He lived in Beijing for four years and Tunisia.

 Jackson often writes essays for the monographs of his dear friend, artist Kehinde Wiley.
 He is a frequent collaborator and supporter of artists.